Mukwonago High School

 Mukwonago High School is located in Mukwonago in Waukesha County, Wisconsin, United States.
 It is part of the Mukwonago Area School District.
 Approximately 1700 students attend the school, which has over 150 staff members.

 The original building at 308 Washington Avenue was listed on the National Register of Historic Places on October 7, 1994, but was delisted on May 12, 2009.
 The current building, erected in the 1970s, is at 605 W. School Road (Hwy NN) in Mukwonago.

 The Mukwonago School District serves the villages of Big Bend and Mukwonago, the Town of Mukwonago, parts of the towns of Eagle, East Troy, Genesee, and Ottawa, part of the village of North Prairie, and part of the city of Muskego.

 Extracurricular activities

 The 2004 Mukwonago Indians football team had an undefeated season ending with a victory over the Marshfield Tigers in the state championship.
 Other team state championships include girls' swimming (2011, 2012, 2013), girls' cross country (1994), boys' cross country (1964, 1966), boys' track (1964), as well as titles in debate and dance team.

 MHS formerly had a competitive show choir, the women's-only "Starstruck", as well as the noncompetitive mixed-gender "Guys and Dolls".

+FIRST Robotics

+Mukwonago High School's Team 930, the Mukwonago BEARS, was founded in 2002.
+The team competes in the FIRST Robotics Competition against other teams from across the world.
+They have won multiple regional competitions, and in 2023 won their first Engineering Inspiration award for their work increasing STEM in the community.
+In 2019, Team 930 won the Archimedes Division at the FIRST Championship, finishing as world championship finalists.

+Team 930 hosts the Mukwonago Robotics Offseason Competition (MROC), an offseason tournament.
+Started in 2022, the competition features teams from across the Midwest coming to compete on the field and for judged awards.
+The event features a donation drive that helps local charitable organizations.

+The team runs several FIRST LEGO League Challenge teams and has hosted FIRST LEGO League regional, sectional and state tournaments since 2003.